 Verify the download.

 $ chmod +x fcct-x86_64-unknown-linux-gnu

-Compile the file with the fcct utility.
+fcct as shown before use.
 This example is for x86_64 Linux.

 $ ./fcct-x86_64-unknown-linux-gnu -o example.ign example.fcc